 Students who qualify may enroll in either the Air Force ROTC program or the Army ROTC program.
-CLU has agreements with the University of California, Los Angeles for Air Force ROTC (see below) and with the University of California, Santa Barbara for Army ROTC.
-CLU students may enroll in courses at those institutions.
-Academic units earned in the ROTC programs are counted as elective credits toward graduation at CLU.
+Cal Lutheran has agreements with the University of California, Los Angeles for Air Force ROTC (see below) and with the University of California, Santa Barbara for Army ROTC.
+Cal Lutheran students may enroll in courses at those institutions.
+Academic units earned in the ROTC programs are counted as elective credits toward graduation at Cal Lutheran.
 For further information on ROTC and possible scholarships, please use the contact information below.

 Air Force Reserve Officers Training Corps (AFROTC)

 The Air Force Reserve Officer Training Corps (AFROTC) program’s mission is to develop young men and women into quality leaders for the United States Air Force.
 Air Force ROTC prepares college students to become an Air Force Officer while also earning their college degree.
 Air Force ROTC also offers a variety of scholarships for students currently in college that can help relieve the financial burden of earning a college degree.